 How to Spot and Avoid Income Tax Scams

-Filing your taxes can be stressful on its own, but today it’s more important than ever to be aware of cybercriminals preying on unsuspecting taxpayers.
-These criminals count on you being confused by the tax forms coming in the mail, and the amount of information the IRS can request.
-They use this confusion to try and obtain your personal and financial information.
-Here are some of the most common tax scams, along with ways to safeguard yourself this tax season:
+Filing your taxes can be stressful on its own, but today it’s more important than ever that you are aware of cybercriminals who prey on unsuspecting taxpayers.
+These criminals count on you being confused by all of the tax forms coming in the mail, and the amount of information the IRS can request.
+Cybercriminals use this confusion to try and obtain your personal and financial information.
+Here are some of the most common tax scams to look out for, along with ways to ensure you don’t become a victim of them:

 Phishing is a scam using unsolicited email or a fake website, posing as a legitimate website, to trick you into providing personal and financial information.
 The email or fake website can also be used to infect your device with malware.
-These emails and fake websites can even mimic the IRS.
-Cybercriminals use the information collected to commit identity, or financial theft.
+Cybercriminals use the information collected to commit identity theft or financial theft.
 Phishing is an effective scam during tax season because many people feel comfortable providing personal information to the IRS.

 It is important to keep in mind that the IRS will not initiate contact with taxpayers by email to request personal or financial information.
 They also won’t send you an email about a bill or refund out of the blue.
 Don’t click on anything claiming to be from the IRS that takes you by surprise.
 Official IRS websites have URL addresses beginning with www.irs.gov, so if an IRS site you are looking at has a different address, don’t enter any information, no matter how official it looks.
 If you receive an unsolicited email that appears to be from the IRS, report it by sending it to email@example.com.